 7. Review the Deceased’s Income Tax Returns for the Past Two Years

 Look for interest income from and interest expenses paid to life insurance companies.
 Life insurance companies pay interest on accumulations on permanent policies and charge interest on policy loans.

-If a life insurance company knows that an insured client has died but can’t find the beneficiary, it must turn the death benefit over to the state in which the policy was bought as “unclaimed property.”
+If a life insurance company knows that an insured client has died but can’t find the beneficiary, it must turn the death benefit over to the state in which the policy was purchased as “unclaimed property.”
 If you know (or can guess) where the policy was bought, you can contact the state comptroller’s department to see if it has any unclaimed money from life insurance policies belonging to the deceased.
 A good place to start is the National Association of Unclaimed Property Administration.

-If so, you might contact the Canadian Life and Health Insurance Association (phone: 1-800-268-8099).
+If so, you try contacting the Canadian Life and Health Insurance Association for information.

 12. Search the MIB database